Introduction

 | Active account data | Retained for as long as your account is open. | Contract |

-| Snap grid content (active / forgotten connections) | Deleted immediately on account deletion by either user. | Contract / erasure obligation |
+| Snap grid content (active / Forgotten connections) | Deleted immediately on account deletion by either user. | Contract / erasure obligation |

-| Snap grid content (removed / reported connections) | Deleted immediately on removal or report. | Contract / erasure obligation |
+| Snap grid content (Removed connections) | Deleted immediately on removal. | Contract / erasure obligation |

 | Account and profile data (including SSO provider IDs) | Permanently deleted within 60 days of account deletion. | UK GDPR Article 17 |